Sign upfor our e-mail to receive your FREE 2021 San Francisco Planning Guide.

 Cities in the South Bay and on the Peninsula will feature a number of fun Fourth of July activities in 2019.
 They range from the Old Fashioned 4th of July in Half Moon Bay to the annual SF Symphony performance with fireworks at Shoreline Amphitheater in Mountain View.

 Other fun events this year include the Fireworks Fun Run in Santa Cruz, the Chili Cook-Off in Palo Alto, and the family-friendly activities at Blackberry Farm in Cupertino.

-Aptos will once again host the "World's Shortest Parade" this Independence Day on Monday, July 4.
-Activities begin bright and early with a Pancake Breakfast from 7am to 10am.
+Aptos will once again host the "World's Shortest Parade" this Independence Day on Thursday, July 4.
+Activities begin bright and early with a Pancake Breakfast from 7:30am to 9am.
 The parade will then take place from 10am to 12 noon.
-Later on in the day, enjoy food from local vendors, music, and other activities at Aptos Village Park from 4pm onward.
+Later on in the day, enjoy food from local vendors, music, and other activities at Aptos Village Park from 12pm to 4pm.

-This year's celebration in Carmel-by-the-Sea is on Monday, July 4.
+This year's celebration in Carmel-by-the-Sea is on Thursday, July 4.
 It's a traditional, family-friendly event at Devendorf Park on Ocean Avenue across from Carmel Plaza.
-From noon to 4pm, enjoy entertainment by "Cheeky Spanks" and fun games for the entire family.
+From noon to 3pm, enjoy entertainment and fun games for the entire family.

 They will also provide hot dogs, cold drinks, chips, ice cream, watermelon, and cookies.
 The festival and food are free, but get there early as quantities are limited.

 Here are all the fun events planned for July 4, 2018 in Cupertino: